Let’s face it, continuous delivery can put a lot of pressure on technical teams.

 We understand that feature development and feature releases are two sides of the same coin.
 As a result, AB Tasty aims to bring teams closer together by collaborating on common matters in a shared tool.

 To do this, they have access to all essential feature management tools by default.
 So there’s no need to invest manpower in building a solution themselves.
 We also make things easier for them by providing a visual dashboard for creating and managing feature flags with simple clicks – no code deployments required.

 And since we have developed our server-side tool for developers, we offer them everything they need to work with the tool including:

 - Comprehensive documentation

 - API references

 - Other useful developer resources like this blog

 Without proper workflows, tech teams struggle to conduct controlled releases and experiments.
 DevOps spend a lot of time managing staging servers and keeping their configurations similar to production.
 Nevertheless, there’s a higher risk that tests run on staging servers will yield inaccurate results that lead to incorrect conclusions.

 Yet, QA specialists and DevOps teams rely on A/B tests, canary releases, and beta programs to ensure that they deploy high-quality features securely.
 Often they don’t know about the current status or the use of a feature flag in the code either.
 Especially if they don’t have access to an overview of existing feature flags.
 As a result, it gets trickier to keep track of ongoing tests and deployments, and who can see which features at what times.

-We designed Flagship to meet today’s demands for fast and continuous delivery.
+We designed our feature flagging platform to meet today’s demands for fast and continuous delivery.
 Our solution enables tech teams to collaborate in one place, monitor issues, and control each deployment in a visual dashboard.
 Release teams can thus keep full control over deployments and take full advantage of progressive rollouts.